Provincial and Territorial Biologics Policies

 lowest cost alternative listing QC

-preferential access for biosimilars (naive patients) / non-medical switching policy (existing patients) BC, AB, SK, ON, QC, NB, NL, NS, PE, NT
+preferential access for biosimilars (naive patients) / non-medical switching policy (existing patients) BC, AB, SK, MB, ON, QC, NB, NL, NS, PE, NT

-biologics tiering AB, MB
+biologics tiering AB

 BC1 Phase 1: Non-medical switching policy announced on 2019-05-27 for Enbrel® (etanercept), Lantus® (insulin glargine), and Remicade® (infliximab) (affected indications are diabetes, psoriasis, and rheumatic diseases.